LearnOnDemandSystems/docs/tms/instructors/student-labs/assist-students.md

 By using lab monitoring you can see a listing of all students' running labs which includes:

-- Name of the lab being worked in.
+- Name of the lab being worked in
-- Active virtual machine in the lab.
+- Active virtual machine in the lab
-- How long the lab has been running.
+- How long the lab has been running
-- Amount of time since the student's last activity was performed in the lab.
+- Amount of time since the student's last activity was performed in the lab

 You can also take actions through the lab monitoring tool like:

-- View the student's lab as they work in it.
+- View the student's lab as they work in it
-- Take control of the student's lab.
+- Take control of the student's lab
-- Share files with students.
+- Share files with students

 >:small_orange_diamond: [Watch a video on lab monitoring.](https://youtu.be/YzUQveZ56tQ)